momolog/magnifierjs-rails/README.md

 ## Usage

-magnifierjs will look for an image with the id magnifierjs-image and an attribute magnifierjs-zoomimage, containing a URL to a larger version of the same image.
+magnifierjs will look for an image with the id `magnifierjs-image` and an attribute `data-magnifierjs-zoomimage`, containing a URL to a larger version of the same image.
-It will then displaya magnifying glass with the larger image on hover.
+It will then display a magnifying glass with the larger image on hover.

 ## Contributing